 The more scientific research that is done, the more the importance of our gut microbiome or ‘flora’ becomes apparent in all sorts of health issues.

-We have known for a while there is a huge link between skin issues and the gut – known as the skin/gut axis.
-Your skin is your body’s biggest organ and, if the body is trying to detox, symptoms such as eczema can often appear.
+There is also a huge link between skin issues and the gut – known as the skin/gut axis.
+Skin is your body’s biggest organ and, if the body is trying to detox, symptoms such as eczema can often appear.

 It is so important to support your gut when you have a virus, and can help speed up the elimination process and recovery.

 Scientists in Ireland have just published results from a research study that eating a “psychobiotic” diet, (fermented foods) can reduce stress levels and improve mental health.

 Research in China has uncovered that certain probiotics may help those with dementia and Parkinsons’.